 To meet capital replacement and rehabilitation needs for existing infrastructure, prevent infrastructure backlogs, and achieve long-term sustainability, the Village's average annual capital requirement totals \$1.5 million.
-Based on a historical analysis of sustainable capital funding sources, the Village is committing approximately \$373,000 towards capital projects or reserves per year.
-As a result, there is currently an annual funding gap of \$1.17 million.
+For 2023, 2024 and 2025 the Village has far exceeded the annual average with grants and extensive borrowing.
+Unfortunately that is not a long term sustainable model.
+Based on a historical analysis of sustainable capital funding sources, the Village is committing approximately \$360,000 towards capital projects or reserves per year.
+As a result, going forward there is an annual funding gap of \$1.18 million.